-A = 90% \ 600 points = 540 points
+A = 90% 600 points = 540 points

-B = 80% \ 600 points = 480 points
+- B = 80% 600 points = 480 points

-- C = 70% \ 600 points = 420 points - D = 60% \ 600 points = 360 points - F = Below 60% \ 600 points < 360 points - 2.
-Whole Person Assessment Requirements - There are no WPA requirements for this course. - 3.
-Attendance Policy - a.
+- C = 70% 600 points = 420 points

+- D = 60% 600 points = 360 points

+- F = Below 60% 600 points < 360 points

+- Whole Person Assessment Requirements

+There are no WPA requirements for this course.

+- 3. Attendance Policy - a.
 Students with perfect attendance will receive ten (10) bonus points.
 These points are added to the total points earned at the end of the semester. - b.
 Students with up to two (2) unexcused absences will not receive any bonus points nor will any points be taken away.
-For every unexcused absence after two (2), 5 points are deducted from the total points earned during the semester. - c.
+For every unexcused absence after two (2), 5 points are deducted from the total points earned during the semester.

+- c.
 Absences are excused at the discrepancy of the Professor and only if acceptable documentation is presented in writing. - d.
 Athletes are excused to go to their respective events but must provide the Professor with a schedule of dates for which the athlete will be gone. - 3.
 Homework Problems - a.
 Homework assignment due dates are announced upon the completion of the chapter. - b.
-Homework is considered late if not turned in during class on the due date.
-Twenty percent (20%) is deducted for late homework turned in by the day of the exam for those chapters.
+Homework is considered late if not submitted to Connect by the due date or turned in during class on the due date.
+Ten percent (10%) per day is deducted for late homework.
+Special consideration will be given for administratively excused absences only.
 However, no homework is accepted after the exam over which those chapters are covered. - c.
 Partial credit is not given on homework assignments.
 It is important that the student understand how to do the problem.
-Therefore, the student can correct any problems which were attempted and missed and turn them back in by the specified due date for re-grading.
+Therefore, for written homework, the student can correct any problems which were attempted and missed and turn them back in by the specified due date for regrading.
 This applies only for incorrect problems and not for incomplete or un-attempted problems.
 Late corrections are not accepted.

-- d.
-Homework problems must be worked out on paper for full credit.
+For problems completed on Connect, students will be allowed unlimited attempts to complete the problem correctly before the due date. - d.
+For written assignments, problems must be worked out on paper for full credit.
 No credit is given if only the answer is turned in without any supporting formulas, graphs, etc. - e.
 Students are encouraged to help each other.
 However, copying of homework assignments is not allowed!
 Identical homework assignments will result in grades of 0 for all parties involved.
 This includes identical spreadsheets for Excel assignments.
 Persistent violators will be reported to the department Chair.
+Connect assignments are algorithmic-that is, the problems are the same but the numbers change so that the answers are different for each student. - 4.
+Quiz